-During Year 3 and Year 4, any unexpected absence due to illness or other serious emergency requires prompt notification by the student to the Associate Dean or Assistant Dean for Student Affairs and to the Course/Clerkship/Elective Director.
+During Year 3 and Year 4, any unexpected absence due to illness or other serious emergency requires prompt notification by the student to the Associate Dean for Student Affairs or designee and to the Course/Clerkship/Elective Director.
 This notification constitutes a request for an excused absence due to a legitimate extenuating reason.
 The Office of Student Affairs alerts the course/clerkship/elective department and/or director of the absence if the student is unable to do so.

-Examinations or other required academic activities that are missed may be made up only if the Associate Dean for Student Affairs has granted permission for the absence.
-Illness requires written documentation from the Student Health Service.
+Examinations or other required academic activities that are missed may be made up only if the Associate Dean for Student Affairs or designee has granted permission for the absence.
+Please note: Illness or injury requires written documentation from the Wellness Center, which includes an excused absence and clearance to return.